kalebpace/cloudflare-pages-workers-svelte-graphql/README.md

 The top of the queue is then played by a video/audio player which syncs current playback state between all clients.

 ### Project specifics
-In my effort to experiement with the Cloudflare Workers platform, I aimed to acheive a few items below:
+In my effort to experiement with the Cloudflare Workers platform, I had a few objectives:
 - experiment with the Cloudflare Pages platform
 - create a juniper wrapper, named `juniper_cf_workers`, around the `workers-rs` crate to support running GraphQL servers and merge it upstream with the juniper project
 - implement a Durable Object which manages sessions via websockets (sadly `workers-rs` does not have an interface for this yet)